KhaniLucy/valentines/README.md

 ### JavaScript
 Is added for interaction with the user.
 This website is built by a gentleman that is impressing his beautiful girlfriend with his coding skills.

+# Demo
+This is a demonstration of how the app works.
+This website is built with simplicity yet with style.
+The No button moves in liner motion and this illustrates that the man is not talking NO for an answer.